 Why Use Swim Goggles?

 If you think about it, the reasons for using goggles are pretty logical.
-You want to be able to see clearly underwater, but not have your eyes irritated by debris, chemicals, or simply the movement of the water over them.
+You want to be able to see clearly underwater, and not have your eyes irritated by debris, chemicals, or simply the movement of the water over them.

 That’s exactly what goggles do.
 They protect the eyes and reduce possible irritation, while allowing you to see clearly through the water.